spenibus/rss-filter-php/readme.txt

 config
    -  root element
-   -  appears only once in entire document ruleSet
+   -  appears only once in entire document title
+   -  sets the title of the output feed
+   -  appears only once within "config" ruleSet
    -  a configuration block
    -  can occur multiple times within "config"